ahas/nbm/README.md

 ```

 ## nbm.js
-You can apply variables using nbm.js
+You can apply variables using `nbm.js`

-create `nbm.js` in the root of project directory
+Create `nbm.js` in the root of project directory.

-You can use variable for NBM with this format
+You can use variable for NBM with this format.

 `${nbm variable_name}`

-NBM will find this format and replace
+NBM will find this format and replace.

 ## Example